Saleh Barakat: Career in art

-Curatorial Practice
+Exhibit curation

 Saleh Barakat, who participated to numerous roundtables and educational programs, has participated in the organization of keystone exhibitions for Lebanese and Middle Eastern Art.
 In 2007, he co-curated with Sandra Dagher the 1st Lebanese Pavilion at the Venice Biennale.
 The Pavilion featured a collective exhibition of Fouad Elkoury, Lamia Joreige, Walid Sadek, Mounira Al Solh, and Akram Zaatari.

-In 2009, he curated the Road to Peace at Beirut Art Center.
+In 2009, he curated The Road to Peace: Paintings in Times of War at Beirut Art Center.
 The exhibition featured paintings, photographs, drawings, prints and sculptures by Lebanese artists during the war.
 Its title comes from a series of prints by Aref Rayess that depict Lebanese survivors of war.
 The Road to Peace featured Rafic Charaf, Fouad Elkoury, Paul Guiragossian, Hassan Al-Jundi, Samir Khaddage, Seta Manoukian, Saloua Raouda Choucair, Mohammad Rawas, Aref Rayess and others.

 Barakat has been appointed to manage a museum project at the American University of Beirut.
 This project follows a donation by Dr Samir Saleeby, who happens to be a relative of the late Khalil Saleeby (1870-1928), a pioneer of Lebanese painting, and consists of 30 paintings from Saleeby himself and Saliba Douaihy, César Gemayel and Omar Onsi.